We are a Community Development Finance Institution (CDFI), owned by our members – both borrowers and investors

 Our investors are philanthropic companies and individuals interested primarily in a social rather than a financial.
 See Invest in ART for more information.

-We currently have money from the Regional Growth Fund (RGF), which is provided through our trade association – Responsible Finance (formerly known as the Community Development Finance Association or CDFA) – matched by funding from the Unity Trust and Co-Operative banks.
+We currently have money from the Regional Growth Fund (RGF), which is provided through our trade association – Responsible Finance (formerly known as the Community Development Finance Association or CDFA) – matched by funding from Unity Trust Bank.